rogarzon/cheat-sheets/Linux/Learn Linux.md

 | 0 22 * * 1-5 | At 22:00 on every day-of-week from Monday through Friday. |

 You can practice and generate cron schedules with the [crontab guru](https://crontab.guru/) website.

+### How to set up a cron job

+1. Create a script called **date-script.sh** which prints the system date and time and appends it to a file.
+The script is shown below:

+   #!/bin/bash

+   ``echo `date` >> date-out.txt``
+2. Make the script executable by giving it execution rights.

+   `chmod 775 date-script.sh`

+3. Add the script in the crontab using `crontab -e`.

+   `*/1 * * * * /bin/sh /root/date-script.sh`

+4. Check the output of the file **date-out.txt**.
+According to the script, the system date should be printed to this file every minute.

+   `cat date-out.txt`

+   #output\
+   Wed 26 Jun 16:59:33 PKT 2024\
+   Wed 26 Jun 17:00:01 PKT 2024\
+   .............................

+### How to troubleshoot crons

+1. Check the schedule.

+   First, you can try verifying the schedule that's set for the cron.
+You can do that with the syntax you saw in the above sections.

+2. Check cron logs.

+   First, you need to check if the cron has run at the intended time or not.
+In Ubuntu, you can verify this from the cron logs located at
+   `/var/log/syslog`.

+    1 Jun 26 17:02:01 zaira-ThinkPad CRON[27834]: (zaira) CMD (/bin/sh /home/zaira/date-script.sh)\
+    2 Jun 26 17:02:02 zaira-ThinkPad systemd[2094]: Started Tracker metadata extractor.\
+    3 Jun 26 17:03:01 zaira-ThinkPad CRON[28255]: (zaira) CMD (/bin/sh /home/zaira/date-script.sh)\

+3. Redirect cron output to a file.

+    #Redirect cron output to a file

+    `* * * * * sh /path/to/script.sh &> log_file.log`

+## Linux Networking Basics

+### View network interfaces with `ifconfig`
+The `ifconfig` command gives information about network interfaces.

+To extract IPv4 and IPv6 addresses, you can use `ip -4 addr` and `ip -6 addr`, respectively.

+### View network activity with `netstat`

+1. Display all listening and non-listening sockets:

+    `netstat -a`

+2. Show only listening ports:

+    `netstat -l`

+3. Display network statistics:

+    `netstat -s`

+4. Show routing table:

+    `netstat -r`

+5. Display TCP connections:

+    `netstat -t`

+6. Display UDP connections:

+    `netstat -u`

+7. Show network interfaces:

+    `netstat -i`

+8. Display PID and program names for connections:

+    `netstat -p`

+9. Show statistics for a specific protocol (for example, TCP):

+    `netstat -st`

+10. Display extended information:

+    `netstat -e`